akshairajendran/kaggle/README.md

 # kaggle
 kaggle contains the collection of notebooks used for my various Kaggle competition submissions.
 Data and models are not included for space reasons but all competition folders contain a data.sh script in their data folder that can be used to download the data provided the kaggle API is installed.
-All notebooks should flow linearly and running each block should create and train a model and finally run that model against the test dataset.
+All notebooks should flow linearly and running through the entire notebook should create and train a model and finally run that model against the test dataset.

 ## Competitions
 - [Digit-Recognizer](https://www.kaggle.com/c/digit-recognizer/overview) (best score 0.99557)